 Would your staff know what to do if data was lost or stolen?

-What has your firm done about GDPR?
+What has your firm done to ensure compliance with the Data Protection Act??

 Given the vast amounts of highly sensitive personal data handled by law firms, they are under scrutiny.
 It is not just IT teams that have to ensure that data is held securely with a clear audit trail, data controllers (those who actually use and manage the data) need to be aware of their responsibilities and able to demonstrate that suitable systems are in place and being followed.